Where detail makes the difference!

 - Sign a declaration that they are in good health (having no medical, physical or psychological conditions that would preclude working with vulnerable clients).

-- Successful study of a programme in which English was the language of instruction (subject to the conditions in EIT’s Database for English Language Proficiency (DELP)).
+- Successful study of a programme in which English was the language of instruction (subject to NZQA conditions)

-- Completion of a New Zealand Certificate in English Language (Level 4 with any endorsement).
+- Completion of a New Zealand Certificate in English Language (Level 3 with any endorsement)

-- IELTS Academic score of 5.5, with no band score lower than 5, achieved in a single test within the two years preceding enrolment.
+- IELTS Academic score of 5.5, with no band score lower than 5.0, achieved in a single test within the two years preceding enrolment

 You may already have some knowledge or skills that can be recognised as part of your intended study.
 This may take a number of different forms including study while at high school, study at a private training establishment, workplace training, other tertiary study, life experiences or voluntary work.
 If you think you may qualify, you may want to apply for Cross Credit (CC) or Recognition of Prior Learning (RPL).